HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Concept Metadata

-Within a ValueSet definition, the caret syntax MAY be used to set metadata attributes for individual concepts (e.g., elements of ValueSet.compose.include.concept.designation).
+Within a ValueSet definition, the caret syntax can be used to set metadata attributes for individual concepts (e.g., elements of ValueSet.compose.include.concept.designation).

 To assign metadata values for concepts that are included in the value set, authors SHOULD specify one or more indented caret path assignment rules below the rule that includes the concept:
 <pre><code>* <span class="optional">include</span> {Coding}